somervda/solar/working/rpi-setup.md

     sudo apt install mumble
 ```

 39. The mumble client can be run manually by just typing `mumble`.
 To run the client headless do the following (Note: solarui and solarwwww will do this automatically when the rig is turned on).
-This uses nohup to allow the process to run after the session has ended.
-The mumble-server connection info is passed to mumble on the command line.
-The whole thing is run as a background process.
+This uses `nohup` to allow the process to run after the session has ended.
+The mumble-server connection `mumble://rpi3:@rpi3.home` info is passed to mumble on the command line.
+The `2> /dev/null` redirects the stdout text into a blackhole.
+The whole thing is run as a background process `&`.
 You will need to use `ps aux | grep mumble` to find and then kill mumble.
 Reset the DISPLAY setting after finishing with mumble.

 ```
     export DISPLAY=:99
-    nohup mumble mumble://rpi3:@rpi3.home &
+    nohup mumble mumble://rpi3:@rpi3.home 2> /dev/null &
 ```